CaoQi92/CoupledGNN/README.md

 with Coupled Graph Neural Networks.
 In WSDM'20, February 3-7, 2020, Houston, TX, USA, 9 pages.
 ```

+The CoupledGNN model solves the *network-aware popularity prediction* problem, capturing the cascading effect explicitly by two coupled graph neural networks.

 For more details, you can download this paper [Here](https://arxiv.org/abs/1906.09032)

 ## Requirements